Acereros de Monclova: History

-Officially named the Acereros del Norte (Steelers of the North), the Acereros de Monclova (Monclova Steelers) debuted in the Mexican League on March 23, 1974, as the Mineros de Coahuila (Miners of Coahuila) against the Indios de Ciudad Juárez at "Sports Park Ahmsa".
+Officially named the Acereros del Norte (Steelers of the North), the Acereros de Monclova (Monclova Steelers) debuted in the Mexican League on 23 March 1974, as the Mineros de Coahuila (Miners of Coahuila) against the Indios de Ciudad Juárez at Parque Deportivo AHMSA.
 They were managed by "Sergeant Shrapnel" Tomás Herrera.
-The team moved into Monclova Stadium on March 16, 1975, with a game between the Mineros and the Alijadores de Tampico.
+The team moved into Estadio Monclova on 16 March 1975, with a game between the Mineros and the Alijadores de Tampico.
 The team reached the playoffs for the first time in 1976, but were eliminated by Juárez.

 In 1980, the team changed their name to Acereros de Monclova and were led by manager Victor Favela.
 They advanced to the postseason by virtue of finishing in third place in the Northern Zone, but lost 4–0 to the Tecolotes de los Dos Laredos.

 The 1986 Steelers set a record for runs scored with 203, matching also their record most home runs hit in a game.
 They finished the regular season as the leader of the North Division with a 76–51 record, with a five-game lead over the Sultanes de Monterrey.
 However, after winning in six games in the first round of the playoffs over Dos Laredos, they fell in the North Division Championship Series to the Sultanes in seven games.
 In 1987, Monclova defeated Monterrey in five games, but were then defeated in five games by the Tecolotes.
 Monclova was defeated by the Tecolotes again in the first round of the 1990 playoffs.